Device Inventory

 To reuse the device, it needs to be re-enrolled for a user.

-Administrators can view a device PIN for administrative verification.
+Administrators can view the initial device PIN for administrative verification.

 Caution